 Next, we headed to Fort Moultrie.

 Over the past two centuries the fort has undergone several historic transformations.
 Managed by the National Park Service, they have done a fantastic job of recreating various time periods of the fort’s history.
-Follow the signage so you experience the effect of the fort moving backwards in time.
+We followed the signage in order to experience the effect of the fort moving backwards in time.

 It’s also worth watching the visitor center’s 20-minute video before heading across the street to the fort.